Opioid withdrawal: Dangerous or ineffective treatments

-The cost and expense of opioid replacement treatments have led to some people trying treatments with limited evidence.
+The expense of opioid replacement treatments in some countries has led some people to try treatments with limited evidence.
 At high doses, loperamide has been reported by some drug users to alleviate opioid withdrawal syndrome.
-The doses reported in the literature are associated with a strong risk of damage to the heart.
+The doses reported in the literature are associated with a high risk of damage to the heart.

 Neonatal opioid withdrawal

 Many thousands of newborns each year are affected by being exposed to opioids during their prenatal development.
 Maternal use of opioids has become prolific.
 The use of opioids during pregnancy creates a dependency in the newborn who experiences withdrawal symptoms shown in clinical signs of opioid withdrawal.
-These signs are grouped as the neonatal opioid withdrawal syndrome, also known as the neonatal abstinence syndrome.
+These signs are grouped as the neonatal opioid withdrawal syndrome, also known more broadly as neonatal abstinence syndrome.
 The central nervous system (CNS), and the autonomic nervous system (ANS) are affected.

 Common signs associated with the CNS are high-pitched crying, reduced sleep, tremors, seizures, gastrointestinal dysfunction, and vomiting.
-Common ANS-associated signs include sweating, hyperthermia, yawning and sneezing, faster breathing rate, and nasal congestion.
+Common ANS-associated signs include sweating, hyperthermia, yawning, sneezing, faster breathing rate, and nasal congestion.

+Pathophysiology

+The dopaminergic pathway and neuron adaptations are two possible mechanisms that lead to the development of morphine dependence and withdrawal symptoms.

+Dopaminergic pathway

+Addiction to opioids such as morphine occur due to the changes in the dopaminergic signalling of the mesocorticolimbic system as a result of chronic opioid use.
+Changes to the dopaminergic signalling gives rise to drug craving behavior.

+Changes to the dopaminergic signalling leads to signs and symptoms of morphine withdrawal when amount of morphine is reduced or discontinued.
+The impairment of the dopaminergic signalling also leads to a decrease in dopamine (a neurotransmitter used to transmit signals across nerve cells in the central nervous system) in the mesocorticolimbic system, otherwise known as the reward system, which is suggested to have a critical role in morphine withdrawal.
+It can lead to morphine sensitization, or tolerance, such that more morphine is needed to achieve the same pharmacological effect.

+Neuron adaptation

+Addiction to morphine may also arise due to various adaptations of the neurons, including the desensitization of the μ-opioid receptor (MOR), the impairment of the cell communication of MOR, the changes in brain systems that interact with neurons sensitive to μ-opioid receptors, and the activation of supporting cells in the brain known as glial cells.

+In the sudden discontinuation or reduced dose of opioids, physiological responses occur in response to the decreased occupancy of the μ-opioid receptor, thus producing signs and symptoms of morphine withdrawal.